herveleclerc/python-sshd/README.md

-# ubuntu-ansible
+# Docker python-sshd

-An Ansible sshd image for system ci
+An Python sshd image for Ansible System ci